 * 2-yr Citation Factor (CF), also known as Impact

 Factor, is the avarage citation frequency of articles published in The Review of

-calculated by dividing the number of citations in 2011 to articles published in 2009 and
+Diabetic Studies.
+The 2-yr 2013 CF is calculated by dividing the number of citations in 2013 to

 ‡ The 2-yr Weighted Citation Factor (WCF) includes the relation of

 citations to the number of published articles in the previous

 two years, and the impacts of journals in which the citations took place.

 This means that a citation in a journal with a CF higher than the average CF over

 all journals (e.g. 1.852 in 2006) increases the WCF